 You may be surprised to learn that a wide array of hazardous industrial chemicals are found in most of today’s mattresses, including benzene, toluene, phosphorus, formaldehyde, vinyl, pentaBDE, antimony, PVC, phthalates, pesticides, polyurethane and chlorine.
 These chemicals can cause a variety of health problems including insomnia; irritation of skin, eyes, throat and lungs; allergies and chemical sensitivities; and some are known carcinogens!
 Since many of these chemicals off-gas into the air and we sleep in such close proximity to our mattress, we are exposed to these toxins for a significant period of time every day.
 The body stores many of these substances in fatty tissue, including the brain, where they are suspected of contributing to chronic brain disorders that are becoming epidemic in the older generation.

 Many researchers also believe that environmental toxins, especially those found in today’s weather-sealed homes, play a significant role in the increase in childhood disorders such as ADD/ADHD, autism, asthma and cancer.
 And the toxic gases given off by baby mattresses have been implicated in SIDS/crib death.
+For more information about what makes a mattress healthy, see Environmental Working Group’s Healthy Home Guide for mattresses.

 What is natural latex or rubber?